 Do you want to live awake and awakening?

-Do you want to write in a way that illuminates and engages with the world we live in:
+Do you want to engage with the world we live in through writing?

 How do I do that?